ospalh/anki-addons/Downloader_sites.md

-[Den Dasnke Ordbog](http://ordnet.dk/ddo) or [The Danish Dictionary](http://ordnet.dk/ddo_en?set_language=en) is used for Danish (language code `da`).
+[Den Dasnke Ordbog](http://ordnet.dk/ddo) or [The Danish Dictionary](http://ordnet.dk/ddo_en?set_language=en) is used for Danish.
 It has been called the largest dictionary of modern Danish.

 ## Duden